skedgeme/wrecker/examples/Client.md

 ### Resource References

-Our client we will represent resource urls using the type `Ref`
+We represent resource urls using the type `Ref`
 ```haskell
 data Ref a = Ref { unRef :: Text }
   deriving (Show, Eq)